Frequently Asked Questions About Implementation of the FASB’s New Crypto Assets Standard

 While not specifically required in the ASU, this example

-language would be expected within an entity’s financial statements in
+language may be provided in an entity’s financial statements in

 “Miscellaneous Disclosure; Disclosure of the Impact That Recently Issued